 Walking and public spaces: Blackfriars Lane, Ludgate Broadway and Pageantmaster Court provide walking links from Blackfriars Station but crossing facilities on Queen Victoria Street and Ludgate Hill are limited and require improvement.
 Carter Lane west of Burgon Street is a pedestrian zone and is closed to vehicles between 9am and 6pm.
-Step free access between the neighbourhood and New Bridge Street is possible with a public lift on Pilgrim Street but is not well sign posted.
+There is no step free access between the neighbourhood and New Bridge Street.
+Access is only possible by using two flights of steps at Apothecary Street or steps at Pilgrim Street both of which link with Waithman Street.
 The lack of active frontages on Waithman Street and Pilgrim Street may mean that these streets do not always feel safe paces to walk.
 Blackfriars Lane south of Playhouse Yard provides a poor-quality environment for people walking and does not encourage the use of this as a route from Queen Victoria Street.

 Ludgate Broadway has temporary seating and planting installed as part of the City Corporation's Covid-19 response.
-The platform over the Thameslink railway lines between the two flights of stairs at Apothecary Street will be improved with seating and planting as part of a development in the area.
+The platform over the Thameslink railway lines between the two flights of stairs at Apothecary Street is in the sun for most of the daylight hours and is used at lunch times by workers in the area to eat lunch despite not having any formal seating.